amirahadam/file-service-upload/README.md

 # file-service-upload

-The file-service-upload is to process the file and upload to the database.
+The file-service-upload is to process the file and upload to the internet temp database.

 ## REST APIs